 Employee onboarding is critical to the success of a company, it is a key factor in retaining top performers at an organization long-term.
 It is time that we see onboarding as more than just mandatory legal paperwork and take careful consideration in implementing work culture and developing skills.

-Onboarding is defined as the process of familiarizing a new employee with the organization, sounds simple but it actually entails a lot of factors if you want to do it right.
+Employee onboarding is defined as the process of familiarising a new employee with the organization, sounds simple but it actually entails a lot of factors if you want to do it right.
 The last thing you want as a new employee is to feel neglected and unwelcome with no resources or support system to help them.

 A successful employee onboarding largely depends on how efficient the onboarding program is.
 This is related to how fast an employee will feel comfortable and confident they are in their workplace and how empowered they are to take on their tasks.
 From there they will become valuable assets to the company.

 Employee onboarding not only involves the Human resources department and the new employee, but it is also the responsibility of the immediate manager to familiarize their role in their team and company, define performance expectations and introduce them to the company culture.

 Also, when does it start?
 Onboarding can begin from the initial job interview, even before an offer is made to the employee, up until the employee becomes a productive member of the company.
 It could take as long as one whole year.

 Companies with strong hiring processes will begin effective onboarding during the interview stage for the position.
 Here, they can define expectations for the role and promote their company culture, this will give them an idea of whether or not they will be a good fit for the job and the company.

 A job description should give a good overview of what is required of the employee.
 However, it is advisable to reiterate those expectations in greater detail once they have started work.
 This will align everyone’s expectations to avoid any misunderstanding.